vshchutc/currencyConverter/README.md

 ## Components
  - converter:
- files related, to converter feature, if new features will be added, new folders with descriptive names will be created;
+ files related, to converter feature
  - shared:
  agnostic reusable components;

+ if new features will be added, new folders with descriptive names will be created;

  ## models
  currently only for currency data